-Residential and transit land use types could have the greatest impact in expanding the canopy (Fig. 6).
+Residential and golf land use types could have the greatest impact in expanding the canopy (Fig. 6).
 However, each of these land use types require different strategies to increase canopy.
-Many transit properties are publicly owned and could therefore be the easiest to work with.
 Residential property owners could be encouraged to plant more through tree giveaways, ordinances that encourage preservation, or stormwater tax breaks for properties that have more canopy.
+While trees may not be desirable on fairways, there is often room to plant around club houses, between holes, and in the parking lot of golf courses.
+This could be incentivized through stormwater tax breaks.